 Account information – Comprehensive Credit Reporting (CCR)

-With Comprehensive Credit Reporting (CCR) information about your credit accounts can be included on your credit file.
+With Comprehensive Credit Reporting (CCR) in place, your credit accounts are included on your credit file.

 In the industry, this is referred to as ‘Consumer credit liability information’ and can include:

 - The type of credit account opened

 - The date the credit account was opened and/or closed

 - The name of the credit provider and whether they are a licensee

 - The current limit on the credit account

 The addition of credit account information means that a more complete picture of an individual’s credit profile can be held on their credit file.
 This can be both an advantage and a disadvantage to the individual depending on their credit behaviour.